ceejbot/rust-emitter/README.md

 Shortcut for emitting a metric with the given name and integer value.

+`emitter.emit_int64(&str, i64)`

+Shortcut for emitting a metric with a value larger than anything javascript's little mind can handle.

 ## TODO

-There's no concept of a global emitter as in the javascript implementation, so for the moment you must pass the emitter object around.
 There's no error handling to speak of yet.
 It doesn't try to reconnect.
-I have no idea how to test it.
+I have no idea how to test it other than the little program in `main.rs`.
 There's no UDP emitter implementation (just use TCP like you should anyway).

-If you don't pass `app` in your defaults or `name` in a point you'll crash instead of doing anything useful.
+If you don't pass `name` in a point map you'll crash instead of doing anything useful.

 ## License